simonom/PyCHAM/README.md

 header of chemical reactions, punctuation mark at the start of each reaction, footer of chemical reactions denoting termination.

-Therefore, for the simple working example taken using the MCM format:
+Therefore, for the simple working example taken using the MCM FACSIMILE format:

 * Reaction definitions. ;
 % 5.6D-34*N2*(TEMP/300)@-2.6*O2 : O = O3 ;